lugenx/ecohabit/README.md

 - Insert habit dummy data:

-  - Go back to the MongoDB website to your project you created.
+  - Go back to the MongoDB website to your project.
+  - The collection with the databasename you provided will be present (created when you started the server app)
-  - You will see a 'test' collection populated
+  - Inside the collection, you will find 'habits' as a subcollection
-  - Inside 'test', you will find 'habit' as a subcollection, open it and you can insert the below dummy documents
+  - Open it and you can insert the below dummy documents

 ```
 {